devleaks/cockpitdecks/decks/README.md

-# streamdecks
+# Cockpit Deck

-Streamdecks is a XPPython3 plugin to interface Elgato Stream Decks with X-Plane flight simulator.
+Cockpit Deck is a XPPython3 plugin to interface

+- Elgato Stream Decks
+- Loupedeck LoupedeckLive

+with X-Plane flight simulator.

 The project just started and is in active development.